babelfish-for-postgresql/babelfish_project_website/_installation/compiling-babelfish-from-source.md

 ### Compile ANTLR 4

-Unfortunately, there are [no prebuilt C++ binaries for 4.9.3 runtime version](https://www.antlr.org/download.html) for Linux.
-It is necessary to compile and install accordingly.
+Unfortunately, there are [no prebuilt C++ binaries for the Antlr 4.9.3 runtime version](https://www.antlr.org/download.html) for Linux.
+It is necessary to compile and install ANTLR accordingly.

-Define the following variables in your environment:
+First, define the following variables in your environment:

 ```sh
 export ANTLR4_VERSION=4.9.3